TKStrijker/url-editor-frontend/README.md

 ## Usage

-1. `npm run dev`
-2. `php artisan serve --port=8000`
+1. `php artisan serve --port=8000`
-3. Go to the link provided by step 2.
+2. Go to the link provided by step 1.